impleri/media-libraries/readme.txt

 = 0.9.5 =
 * First release candidate
 * Widgets
+* Add Single-User and Single-Shelf mode
+* Role/auth management
 * Import from Now Reading, Now Reading Reloaded, and Now Watching plugins

 = 0.9.7 =
 * Second release candidate
 * UI cleanup
-* Better role/auth management

 == Template Files ==

-The `templates` folder of the Amazon Media Libraries plugin contains a default set of templates (based on TwentyEleven) for displaying your product data in various places (sidebar, library, etc.).
+The `templates` folder of the Amazon Media Libraries plugin contains a default set of templates (based on TwentyEleven) for displaying your library pages.
 These are hacked into the template process, meant to be overridden by copying them into a template folder and modifying them.